ibm-mas-manage/sno/docs/index.md

 ```

 !!! note
     `gp2` is the default storage class in AWS.
-You can optionally install RedHat LV.M (Logical Volume Manager) operator using OperatorHub for volume management.
+You can optionally install RedHat LVM (Logical Volume Manager) operator using OperatorHub for volume management.

-- Run the ansible playbook to install MAS core and dependencies.
+- Run ansible playbook to install MAS core and dependencies.

 ```
 ansible-playbook playbooks/oneclick_core.yml